pricescrawler/web-app/README.md

 ## 🕹️ Getting Started

 1. Download this env file
-2. Change the name of the env file to .env
+2. Change the name of the [env](https://github.com/CarlosJunioor/web-app/blob/main/env) file to .env <br>
 These instructions will get you a copy of the project up and running on your local and production machine.

 ## 📁 Requirements